 What Can You Do With Asterisk?

 Asterisk is a framework for building multi-protocol, real-time communications applications and solutions.
-Asterisk is to realtime voice and video applications as what Apache is to web applications: the underlying platform.
+Asterisk is to realtime voice and video applications as Apache is to web applications: the underlying platform.
 Asterisk abstracts the complexities of communications protocols and technologies, allowing you to concentrate on creating innovative products and solutions.

-You can use Asterisk to build communications applications, things like business phone systems (also known as PBXs), call distributors, VoIP gateways and conference bridges.
+You can use Asterisk to build communications applications, things like business phone systems (also known as IP PBXs), call distributors, VoIP gateways and conference bridges.
 Asterisk includes both low and high-level components that significantly simplify the process of building these complex applications.
 See the Asterisk Applications section for more examples.